Monsters vs. Aliens: Home media

-Monsters vs. Aliens was released to DVD and Blu-ray in the United States and Canada on September 29, 2009 and on October 26, 2009, in the United Kingdom.
-The home release for both the DVD and Blu-ray format only contain the 2D version of the movie.
+Monsters vs. Aliens was released to DVD and Blu-ray in the United States and Canada on September 29, 2009, and on October 26, 2009, in the United Kingdom.
+The home release for both the DVD and Blu-ray format only contains the 2D version of the movie.
 However, the release is packaged with a new short, B.O.B.'s Big Break, which is in the anaglyphic 3D format that requires red and cyan glasses.
 Also included are four pairs of 3D glasses.
 On January 6, 2010, it was announced that a 3D version would be released on Blu-ray.
 On February 24, a tentative March release date was set for the United Kingdom, where anyone who buys a Samsung 3D TV or 3D Blu-ray player will get a copy.
 On March 8, it was reported that the 3D Blu-ray would be released in the United States, also with Samsung 3D products, on March 21.
 As of February 2011, 9.0 million home entertainment units were sold worldwide.
-In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures and transferred to 20th Century Fox; the rights are now owned by Universal Pictures.
+In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures and transferred to 20th Century Fox; the rights are now owned by Universal Pictures following its parent company NBCUniversal's acquisition of DreamWorks Animation in 2016, and the expiration of their distribution deal with 20th Century Fox in 2017.

 Reception

 Box office

 On its opening weekend, the film opened at number 1, grossing $59.3 million in 4,104 theaters.
 Of that total, the film grossed an estimated $5.2 million in IMAX 3D theatres, becoming the fifth-highest-grossing IMAX 3D debut, behind Star Trek, Transformers: Revenge of the Fallen, The Dark Knight, and Watchmen.
 The film grossed $198.4 million in the United States and Canada, making it the second-highest-grossing animated movie of the year in these regions behind Up.
-Worldwide, it is the third highest-grossing animated film of 2009 with a total of $381.5 million behind Up and Ice Age: Dawn of the Dinosaurs.
+Worldwide, it is the third highest-grossing animated film of 2009 with a total of $381.7 million behind Up and Ice Age: Dawn of the Dinosaurs.
 It was the highest-grossing film worldwide in Witherspoon's career until Sing overtook it in 2017.